Bye For Now

 Day 15 Galveston (Disembark)

-Days 1 and 2, were Sea Days and were mostly spent exploring the ship, enjoying the music, entertainment, food, and the people.
+Days 1 and 2 were sea days and were mostly spent exploring the ship, enjoying the music, entertainment, food, and people.

 Day 3 brought us to Key West, Florida for the afternoon.
-We walked down to The Southernmost Point, and enjoyed several of the sights along the way: The Kapok Tree, the Key West U.S. NAS, and back to town to do a little shopping.
-We visited here in 2017 but missed seeing most of the things we saw on this day so this was a great stop.
+We walked down to the Southernmost Point, and enjoyed several of the sights along the way: the Kapok Tree, the Key West U.S. Naval Air Station, and back to town to do a little shopping.
+We visited Key West in 2017 but missed seeing most of the things we saw on this day, so this was a great stop.

-Days 4 and 5 were both Sea Days as Hurricane Tammy made it impossible for the ship to dock at Turks and Caicos.
+Days 4 and 5 were both sea days as Hurricane Tammy made it impossible for the ship to dock at Turks and Caicos.
 We already visited Grand Turk in 2019, so we were much more thankful to be safe rather than sorry.
 We filled the extra time relaxing and enjoying the ship activities.

 Day 6 was spent in San Juan, Puerto Rico.
 We took a local tour to see the old town, forts, new town, the capital building, and the beautiful colorful homes of San Juan.

-On Day 7 we slept in a bit after being up late the night before at the Silent White Disco Party.
-Harold sat and watched while I danced with a bunch of ladies to old disco songs with headphones on!
-Ha!
-We wore all white but not everyone got the memo.
-In St Thomas we shopped a little and then went on the sky ride and saw some amazing views!
+On day 7 we slept in a bit after being up late the night before.
+In St. Thomas we shopped a little and then went on the Skyride and saw some amazing views.
 It’s a beautiful island.

-Day 8 at St Kitts Basseterre, I got up early this morning and snuck around hiding’s 7 rubber ducks with 7 Bible versed post cards.
+Day 8 at St. Kitts, Basseterre, I got up early this morning and snuck around the ship hiding 7 rubber ducks and 7 cards with Bible verses.
 We ate made-to-order omelettes for breakfast and climbed back into bed as it was raining when we docked.
 We went ashore around noon just as the rain subsided and enjoyed some shopping and the colorful sights at St Kitts.

-On day 9 we docked on the Dutch side of St Maarten, Netherland Antilles and took a tour of the island which included the French side as well.
-Interestingly it’s a long distance call from the Dutch side to the French side.
-They also have completely two different governments and rules.
-My favorite stop was at SXM airport where the beach runs right up to the landing strip.
-The signs along the fence warn about death and serious injury if you stand there!
-We ate lunch at the Sunset Beach SXM restaurant while airplanes were landing and taking off.
-I walked over to the beach and got a video of one flying right over me as it was landing.
-I remember wanting to visit SXM years ago when I worked for Delta, so I was really excited to finally get to visit here.
+On day 9 we docked on the Dutch side of St. Maarten, Netherlands Antilles, and took a tour of the island which included the French St. Martin side as well.
+We learned it’s a long distance phone call from the Dutch side to the French side.
+They also have two completely different governments.
+My favorite stop was at the SXM airport where the beach runs right up to the landing strip.
+The signs along the fence warn about death and serious injury if you stand there.
+We ate lunch at the Sunset Beach SXM Restaurant while airplanes landed and took off.
+I walked over to the beach and got a video of a jet flying overhead me as it was landing.
+I remember wanting to visit SXM several years ago when I worked for Delta, so it was really nice to finally be able to come visit here.

-We spent Day 10 in St Croix, US Virgin Islands shopping and enjoying the colorful sights and sounds.
-Back on ship we enjoyed our nightly dinner with our dinner companions and the nightly entertainment du jour!
+We spent day 10 in St. Croix, U.S. Virgin Islands shopping and enjoying the colorful sights and sounds.
+Back on the ship, we enjoyed our nightly routine of dinner and entertainment.

 Our nightly dinner companions, Ralph & Pat from the Houston area, and Clovis & Donna who are full-time RV’ers.

-Day 11 was a Sea Day and Halloween.
-We found (actually Harold found) a rubber duck this morning on our way to breakfast!
-That was fun, and was our first and only rubber duck to find on this cruise!
-The day was full of Halloween activities including a costume contest.
-Harold wore his Colts Manning #18 jersey and I dressed as a Colts cheerleader!
-We watched the Rangers play in the World Series on the Lido deck and went to bed exhausted after a full and fun day on the ship.
+Day 11 was a Sea Day.
+We (actually Harold) found a rubber duck this morning on our way to breakfast.
+The day was full of activities including a costume contest.
+Harold wore his Indianapolis Colts Manning #18 jersey and I dressed as an Indianapolis Colts cheerleader.
+We watched the Texas Rangers play in the World Series on the big screen up on the Lido deck, and went to bed, exhausted after a full day on the ship.

 Day 12: We visited Falmouth, Jamaica and enjoyed some shopping at the port.
-The port is cone shaped which lets two cruise ships dock around it at the same time.
+The port is cone-shaped which lets two cruise ships dock around it at the same time.
 Jamaica is full of colors, music, and a lot of humidity.

-Days 13-15 Sea Days went by super fast on our way back to Galveston Port.
-We bought a photo package and picked out our favorite pics, enjoyed the entertainment, the amenities, the people, the crew, dinner, and especially the yummy deserts.
+Days 13-15 sea days went by super fast on our way back to the Port of Galveston.
+We picked out our favorite photos from our prepaid photo package, enjoyed the entertainment, the people, the crew, our dinners and especially the desserts!

 Some Dr Seuss fun with Sam I Am, Thing 1 & Thing 2, and The Cat in the Hat!